 The Queensland Civil and Administrative Tribunal (QCAT)

-Returning to the topic of process in civil disputes – if no resolution can be achieved by way of negotiation (between the parties, their lawyers, or otherwise) and the monetary amount of the debt is less than $25,000, the jurisdiction through which the matter can be heard and tried is QCAT.
+A civil dispute can be heard and tried by QCAT if no resolution can be achieved by way of negotiation (between the parties, their lawyers, or otherwise).
+This also applies if the monetary amount of the debt is less than $25,000.

 Typically, QCAT proceedings initially involve the parties representing themselves in the interest of sustaining a level of cost-effectiveness in the proceeding.